Inal the Great: Folkloric biography of Inal

-Conquest of Kuban and Eastern Circassia

 Inal emerged by taking advantage of the power vacuum created during the disintegration of the Golden Horde.
 Inal, who then ruled Western Circassia, organized a campaign to Eastern Circassia.
 After the downfall of the Alans following the Timurlane invasion, the powerful Genoese lords and Tatar nomads were ruling the central Caucasian plains.
 In the mountainous regions to the east lived the Vainakh, while the Ossetians inhabited the Terek basin.
 Since the early Middle Ages, Circassian communities have also been present in the central Caucasus.
 Inal captured the Genoese fortresses with sieges and assaults in the upper reaches of the Kuban River (except for the strongest one, Khumar).
-(Note: Although the fortress was damaged and its settlement mostly destroyed during Timurlane’s invasion, its location and strong material made it strategically difficult to capture.
+(Note: Although the fortress was damaged and its settlement mostly destroyed during Timurlane's invasion, its location and strong material made it strategically difficult to capture.
 The fortress controlled the passage routes of the Kuban, Mary, and Tabard rivers leading into Transcaucasia.)
 The Khumar fortress could only be accessed from the east, through a place known as the "Inal Valley."
-It is presumed that Inal’s headquarters were established in this area during the siege against the fortress.
+It is presumed that Inal's headquarters were established in this area during the siege against the fortress.
 His initial assaults were unsuccessful, but after a prolonged siege, the battle-weary Genoese surrendered the fortress on the condition of guaranteed safe passage out of Circassia.
 The control of Khumar by Inal subsequently enabled further campaigns beyond the Kuban.